cwd-k2/titania.go/README.md

 # or you can run with no args, then titania.go will take all subdirectories as targets.
 $ titania.go

+# you can specify languages to test on, with -lang flags
+$ titania.go --lang=ruby,haskell
 ```

 ## **IMPORTANT**